thesmartcoder7/AkanNames/README.md

 ### 2. Online Repository

 -   Make sure you have a stable internet for forking this repository.
 -   According to the license, you can fork this project.
-You need ibkt click on the forking icon and it will be added as one of your repositories
+You need to click on the forking icon and it will be added as one of your repositories

+Feel free to fork the project and have fun with it.
 Happy coding!

 ## Technologies